afa4wp/afa-submission-manager/docs/README.txt

 You can install the plugin by following these steps:
 1. Navigate to the "Plugins" section in your WordPress admin dashboard.
 2. Click on the "Add New" button.
-3. Search for "WPAFA - Mobile-Ready Submission Manager" and click "Install Now".
+3. Search for "AFA - Mobile-Ready Submission Manager" and click "Install Now".
 4. Once the installation is complete, click "Activate" to enable the plugin.

 == Frequently Asked Questions ==